 For an employee, the treatment of home working expenses depends on whether the employer makes a payment to the employee.

 To make a claim for relief as an employee, you normally need to be required to work from home under your contract of employment.
 In most cases, any claims by an employee will need checking and professional advice should be sought prior to making any claim.
+These rules are relaxed for those working from home because their workplace has closed due to the coronavirus pandemic, or they are following advice to self-isolate.

 Working from home for company owner-managers